meowwtama/tp/docs/UserGuide.md

 5. Duplicated library users can be added with the same name but different capitalisation, due to our definition of duplicated people.
 Will be fixed in the future.
 Refer to the Developer Guide for more information.
 6. All parameters except `INDEX` and `THRESHOLD` do not have a limit to the number of characters.
 Refer to the Developer Guide for more information.
 7. The `clear` command only clears the library user data.
 The usage pertaining to this command will be made clearer with the implementation of future features.
 Refer to the **Future Features** section above for more information.
 8. The UI might not display text correctly if special characters or languages other than English is used in the input.
-For example, arabic is read from right to left but our application is only be able to read from left to right.
+For example, Arabic is read from right to left but our application is only be able to read from left to right.

 --------------------------------------------------------------------------------------------------------------------